Visiting the Centre

 We want to do all we can to assist visitors who need help.
 Please contact us in advance of your visit so we can understand your needs.

-Well-behaved dogs with well-behaved owners are always welcome in the house and garden – this, of course, includes guide and assistance dogs.
+Well-behaved dogs with well-behaved owners are always welcome – this, of course, includes guide and assistance dogs.
 The latter are welcome in training rooms as well.

 The books listed and detailed in our online shop are also available to peruse and purchase at the Centre.
 Some Bach Centre publications are available on tape or in Braille from the RNIB.
-We can provide most Bach Centre leaflets and basic information in large print on request, and there is an audio CD with a standard introduction to the Bach system.
+We can provide most Bach Centre leaflets and basic information in large print on request, and there is an audio CD with a an introduction to the Bach system and an explanation of each remedy and the emotional states they address.

 Our village, Brightwell-cum-Sotwell, is a brisk 30-minute walk away from the market town of Wallingford.
 Further afield, Didcot has good rail links to London, and it’s a short drive or train ride to Oxford, one of the most famous University towns in the world.